Exit

 Waste to Energy Conversion System by Sigma Thermal & ElectraTherm

-To convert waste heat energy into usable electricity, Sigma Thermal has partnered with ElectraTherm, to offer an integrated package containing an Organic Rankine Cycle (ORC) generator, helical coil heater, condenser, and evaporator.
-The waste fuel is captured by an existing industrial process and used for power conversion.
-When the NextGen Emissions Reduction System + Power is utilized, gas and oil production, wastewater treatment plants, landfills, farms, and other waste fuel-producing facilities can greatly reduce emissions while minimizing or eliminating flaring.
+To convert heat to energy into usable electricity, Sigma Thermal can offer and integrated package containing an Organic Rankine Cycle (ORC) generator, helical coil heater, condenser, and evaporator.
+The waste fuel is captured by an industrial process and used for power conservation.
+We call it the NextGen Emissions Reduction System + Power, and when it is utilized, gas and oil production, wastewater treatment plants, landfills, farms, and other waste fuel-producing facilities can greatly reduce emissions while minimizing or eliminating flaring.

 This total waste to power packaged solution converts waste gas to heat energy for the on-site generation of power that can be used to offset expensive on-site energy costs or provide a backup energy source.
 The system only requires gas and electrical interface to the skid edge, with multiple burner options available to meet strict emissions requirements.Waste to Energy Conversion System by Sigma Thermal & ElectraTherm